A-C-Rosenfeldt/AtariJag6DoFtexture60fps/README.md

 What happens with the merger if we don't fully resolve the edge.
 It means that any edge crossing that pixel can also not be sorted into the tree.
 We have a main assumption, but also mark the alternative.
 We only look at the alternative if we compare edges near that pixel.

+For const-z I really want convex polygons from the BSP.
+I cannot use spans.
+We choose the direction which gives the lowest z difference across the longest cut.
+Ah scrap that.
+We like long runs.
+We use delta z after one step.
+Diagonal z is longer thus only applies for a smaller angle.

+We want to double buffer blitter register values in the GPU.
+So I draw long and short.
+It seems like we calculat two spans.
+Then we check for idle.
+Then we allow the interrupt.
+We prepare the interrupt for the second span and write the first span into the blitter.
+The interrupt disables the blitter interrupt.
+On a polygon we split at the other vertex most close to the middle of the extremes.

 # Demo SceneGraph

 Showcase figure with independent arms and hands.
 Vehicle with figure in it.
 Level with all angles and overhangs.
+LoD.
+Abstract polyhedrons.
+Computer Solid Geometry : Unions

 # Memory bus